yannickloth/jreqs/README.md

 jreqs is a small library that provides methods to implement 1-line runtime checks for requirements in Java applications.

-It uses the concept of predicate, inspired by those of Google Guice.
+It uses the concept of predicate, inspired by those of [Google Guava](http://code.google.com/p/guava-libraries/ "Guava libraries").

-The code of all jreqs modules is copyright of Yannick Loth, Belgium, and is licensed under the Apache License, Version 2.0.
+The code of all jreqs modules is copyright of Yannick Loth, Belgium, and is licensed under the *Apache License, Version 2.0*.

 ## Code example